Repetitio Mater Memoriae: Repetition Is the Mother of Memory

 All right repetitio mater memoriae sounds wonderful, but what exactly does it mean and what does it have to do with classical education?
 It means repetition is the mother of memory.
 Or that you should use repetition for memory work.

 Memory Work and Repetition Go Hand-in-Hand

 The same principle, repetitio mater memoriae, also comes into play with behavior.

 Have you needed to remind your children to wash their hands or to remember to say please once or twice?
 If your kids are anything like mine, you’ve needed to remind them many times a day for years before the children automatically do the behavior.

 Memory Work Is Necessary

 Kids need to learn their math facts.
 They need to learn how to spell and how to read.
 It simply takes time and repetition for reading to become second nature so kids don’t have to struggle to sound out every word as they read.

 You need to memorize vocabulary, conjugations, and declensions before you can become fluent enough in a language to read, write, speak, and understand it.

 And classical education isn’t just about giving our kids a list of skills.
 It’s also about introducing our children to the beauty and wonder of the world.

 Applying Repetitio Mater Memoriae

-Over the weeks and months you slowly work down from every other day to once a week, to every other week, to once a month.
+Over the weeks and months, you slowly work down from every other day to once a week, to every other week, to once a month.

 There are almost as many ways of organizing your memory work as there are homeschools.
-Here’s a round up of some of my favorite ways to add memory work to your homeschool.
+Here’s a round-up of some of my favorite ways to add memory work to your homeschool.

 - Charlotte Mason Scripture Memory System